NimaBoscarino/modules-testing-notes/README.md

     - stuff: people maybe?
     - stuff: programs maybe?
 - allows you to talk to an already existing program and implement that stuff into YOUR code

+Check out `API_sketch.png` in the repo to see a little diagram.

 ## Modularization
 The pattern with modularization will be...